 state and/or county restrictions

 Announcements of Closing or Delay

-Following a decision to delay or close the University, an emergency status will be immediately implemented.
-The President or his/her designee will notify the Vice Presidents, the Director of Athletics and the Director of Communications.
-The Director of Communications will be responsible for contacting the appropriate media outlets.
-The Mount's "Weather Line" and the University web page will be the updated to reflect the University's status.
-Students will be notified of individual class cancellations by their professors via e-mail/Moodle.
+Following a decision to delay or close the university, an emergency status will be immediately implemented.
+The president or his/her designee will notify the vice presidents and the director of athletics.
+The office of university marketing and communications will be responsible for contacting the appropriate media outlets.
+The Mount's "Weather Line" and the university web page will be the updated to reflect the university's status.
+Students will be notified of individual class cancellations by their professors via email/Moodle.

 University Weather Line: (301) 447-5777

 For adjusted lab times, students should check the Department of Science webpage.